 *TIP: On weekdays between 10:00 AM – 1:00 PM all massages are 30% off!*

 For 300 roubles per person, this interesting museum is full of gorgeous jewels and eggs.
 Faberge was a household name, such as “Tiffany’s” is now.
 Faberge is known for his jeweled eggs, which were traditionally made exclusively for Czars to present to their wife on Easter.
 The eggs were made between 1885 and 1917, and 50 were made either by Faberge himself, or by his team with his supervision, and many are on display today inside the museum.
 They have now become a Russian souvenir and a popular decoration in one’s home.

 You may have noticed that I haven’t included anything about food in this post.
 That’s because Russian food deserves its very own blog post with plenty of delicious photos to make you want to visit tomorrow.
-If you’d like to learn more about what kinds of foods to eat in Russia, you can find my blog post by clicking here: Russian Food & Language.
+If you’d like to learn more about what kinds of foods to eat in Russia, read this: Authentic Russian Cuisine – 12 Must-Try Foods When Visiting Russia.

 Whatever you choose to do in St. Petersburg, you are sure to be wowed by the beautiful architecture, gold-plated opulence, and rich culture!